-Our world is nothing less than a miracle.
-It is our lifeboat in the vastness of space.
+Our world is nothing less than a miracle, our lifeboat in the vastness of space.
 Earth’s ideal combination of gases that we call air and plentiful liquid water have resulted in a remarkable diversity of life…life easily taken for granted in our daily rush.
 Our planet has a 21 degree tilt that gives us seasons and, more importantly, moves air and water around the globe in currents.
 These currents spreads life to every corner.
-Consider that Saharan sand is lifted as dust carrying microbes as far as the western U.S. The “thin blue line” of ozone and a strong magnetic core combine to produce a shield from harmful radiation, without which the planet would rapidly overheat.
+Consider that Saharan sand is lifted as dust carrying microbes as far as the western U.S. The “thin blue line” of ozone and a strong magnetic core combine to produce a shield from harmful radiation without which the planet would rapidly overheat.
 Earth is truly a miracle planet!
 A one in many billions planet.
-Look at the lifeless (or near lifeless) state of our neighboring plantets.
-Chances are there is another like Earth somewhere, but we’ll likely never know for sure.
-An it t is possible that this is it – a singular miracle.
+Look at the lifeless (or near lifeless) state of our neighboring planets.
+Chances are there is another like Earth somewhere but we’ll likely never know for sure given the almost incomprehensible distance involved to the nearest possibility.
+Earth may well be it – a singular miracle.

 I was not a wildlife photographer until recently.
 Taking hikes into nature with a camera has given me a tremendous appreciation for the life that surrounds us.
 Even in heavily urbanized Long Island, where I spent 35 years before recently relocating to Naples FL, there is a remarkable diversity of wildlife…if you just look.
 In Naples I am within an easy drive of North America’s only subtropical wilderness, the Everglades.
 But this planet exists in a delicate balance, and we have in too many ways upended that balance.